spikezarkspike/minecraft-desert-survival/README.md

 # Welcome To The Bone Age: minecraft-desert-survival
 Datapacks to make it slightly more feasible to survive in Minecraft in an Endless Desert

-Relates to the Tutorial, Survival in an Infinite Desert, on the Minecraft Official Wiki at
+Relates to the Tutorial, Survival in an Infinite Desert, on the Minecraft Official Wiki at:

 https://minecraft.gamepedia.com/Tutorials/Survival_in_an_infinite_desert